 The only thing you need to watch out for is the natural and unavoidable wear and tear your leather will receive over time.
 But if you’re really concerned about that, you can always buy chairs with distressed leather – this will hide added blemishes from the outset.

 Whichever dining chair fabric you eventually go for, it will always be worthwhile treating it to ensure maximum endurance.

 For a start, patterned fabrics will always do a better job of hiding wear and tear.
 Choose them over plain-coloured fabrics.

 A stain-resistant treatment, or Scotch-guarding (with the right product for the material, of course), is a great way to prolong the life of your fabric.
 Some dining chairs undergo Scotch-guarding in the manufacturing stage; otherwise, treat the furniture yourself.

 If you have truly rambunctious children, or you are very fond of your furniture, a last measure is to place slipcovers on your chairs.
 This protects the chair fabric from kids and pets and can be tossed into the washing machine for easy cleaning.
 Of course, this isn’t ideal if you have a beautiful chair you want to show off – but it does mean that chair has a greater chance of looking good longer.

-If you want more handy dining chair tips, check out some of our other resources on the blog.
+If you want more handy dining chair tips, check out some of our other resources on the blog like our guide to cleaning your sofa.
 Or browse through our quality range of designer dining chairs to find something both you AND the kids can love and enjoy for a good time to come.